 Harvoni is the third drug to be approved by the FDA this year, along with simeprevir and sofosbuvir (packaged under the names Olysio and Solvaldi, respectively).
 It is the seventh drug to be designated as a “breakthrough drug.”
 To be classified as a breakthrough drug, evidence must suggest substantial improvements in tests subjects with serious or life-threatening conditions.

 Three clinical trials took place to test Harvoni’s efficacy.
 The first of the trials was conducted on patients who had not received treatment in the past.
 In this trial, 94 percent of those who received the drug for 8 weeks, and 96 of those who received the drug for 12 weeks achieved sustain virologic response (SVR).
 The second trial was conducted on patients with and without symptoms, and yielded even more impressive numbers.
 94 percent of patients who received the drug for 12 weeks, and 99 percent of those who received the drug for just 24 weeks achieved SVR.
 Less than two years ago, the minimum course of treatment lasted 48 weeks.
 Harvoni has also tested with fewer side effects than preceding treatments, most often symptoms as minimal as headache and fatigue.

 Harvoni is marketed by Gilead, a company based in Foster City, CA. The company is expected to earn nearly $12 billion in HCV drug sales globally in 2014.
-This is the same company which garnered criticism for selling Solvaldi for $1000 a pill in the US, but greatly discounting it in other countries.
+This is the same company which garnered criticism for selling Solvaldi for $1000 a pill in the US, but in other countries.
 Chances are that many of the same criticisms will be brought up with this latest combination drug due to the high price tag attached.